-This is our Oat Drink placed in an cartocan packaging so that you can store it in room temp.
-It is a great go to product for just about everything and is loaded with a nutritional balance (protein, carbs, fibers and healthy fat* in a balanced dose of each) that would make other drinks exceptionally jealous but since it is made of Swedish oats and Swedish oats are incredibly humble, well then jealously is not an issue.
+This is our oat drink in ambient packaging so that you can store it at room temp.
+It is a great go-to product for just about everything and is loaded with a nutritional balance (protein, carbs, fiber and healthy fat* in a nice amount of each) that would make other drinks exceptionally jealous but since it is made of oats and oats are incredibly humble, well then jealousy is not an issue.
 When should you use it?
-Whenever you would use old school milk from cows—chilled in a glass, for cooking or baking—in exactly the same amounts.
+Whenever you would use old-school milk from cows—chilled in a glass, for cooking or baking—in exactly the same amounts.

 What’s not amazing?
 It’s a pretty optimal option for everyday use because it has been enriched with calcium and vitamins (D, Riboflavin, B12) and includes 1.5% fat from rapeseed and oats.
 There is no added sugar whatsoever, instead we have made sure that the betaglucans** in this one are strong and handsome and as usual great for your heart.

 At first, there was text here that said that this particular product could actually be made organic and in our humble opinion that would make it better but if we did so we wouldn’t be able to add calcium and vitamins and still label it organic (only milk can do that because they get special treatment).
 But then Anna pointed out to me that we can’t write that because as a company we haven’t officially decided whether or not organic is better and that for now we want to give people the option of choosing.
 I replied that in that case, I don’t have anything to write here and she said that I shouldn’t write anything because there is nothing to question whatsoever about this product.
 Of course she’s right, but then again she is always right.
 If you’d also like to ask Anna a question where you need the right answer you can contact her here.